hypothesi/mcp-server-tauri/docs/guides/getting-started.md

 ### ⚡ Quick Setup (Recommended)

-Just type this in your AI assistant:
+If your editor supports MCP prompts, just type this in your AI assistant:

 ```
 /setup